Iceland is a magical and all-encompassing land. It’s been the inspiration for TV shows like Game of Thrones and is on many people’s bucket lists!

-Now, without further ado, let’s discuss the jewel in Iceland’s landscape: The Golden Circle.
+So, without further ado, let us introduce the jewel in Iceland’s landscape: The Golden Circle.

-Driving along Iceland’s Golden Circle is a wonderful way to see some of Iceland’s best sights.
-Stop at some of the most beautiful spots in a short period — although we recommend spending as much time as you can taking in the wonders of Iceland!
+Driving along Iceland’s Golden Circle is a wonderful way to see some of our best and most beautiful sights in a short period — although we recommend spending as much time as you can at each!

-Let’s go through each section of Iceland’s Golden Circle so you can learn more…
+Let’s take a look at each section of Iceland’s Golden Circle so you can learn more.

 The Geysir Geothermal Area is believed to have come into existence around the end of the 13th century when an eruption of Mount Hekla caused strong earthquakes.

 We recommend spending an hour or so at the site to ensure you see a spurt!

 If you want to feel particularly decadent, why not visit the nearby Fontana Thermal Baths or The Secret Lagoon for the ultimate pampering session?

 Our Golden Circle and Fontana Wellness Tour is the perfect combination of adventure and rejuvenation.